vOptSolver/vOptGeneric.jl/README.md

 ### Run Julia

-On linux or in the cloud (juliaBox):
+On linux or in the cloud (JuliaBox):

 - open a console on your computer or in the cloud
 - when the prompt is ready, type in the console `julia`